mortezaalizadeh66/Golang-Read-Sort-Search-onFile/README.md

           go build main2.go

-# main2.go is sorting by the person number
+# main2.go is sorting by the person number  and gives all the matches

 Output looks: